frederiksemmel/linicrypt_typst/main.typ

 We can find a solution to one of the two constraints, but it becomes hard to find a solution to both of them at the same time.

+TODO could we not also drop the $lambda$ here, and only add it later when considering complexity?
+Then afterwards we can see $SolAdv$ as a function from $lambda -> RR$.
+Counter argument: But we need to measure $SolAdv$ for a specific construction $CC$.
+This $CC$ needs to be defined for each $lambda$.
+This means $lambda$ needs to be part of constraint definition.
 #definition("Solvability game")[
   Let #CC be a set of constraints with solution function $sol$ over a family of fields $FF_lambda$.
   Let $Fixing$ be a subset of $Vd$ and $W$ be a subset of $Vp$.